ogr09/phantomjs_doc_ja/API-Reference.md

 <a name="webpage-onClosing" />
 #### onClosing ####
 **Introduced:** PhantomJS 1.7
-This callback is invoked whenever the top-level page or one of its child pages (e.g. created via [`window.open`](https://developer.mozilla.org/docs/DOM/window.open)) are closed.
+This callback is invoked when the `WebPage` object is being closed, either via [`WebPage#close`](#webpage-close) in the PhantomJS outer space or via [`window.close`](https://developer.mozilla.org/docs/DOM/window.close) in the page's client-side.
+It is _not_ invoked when child/descendant pages are being closed unless you also hook them up individually.
 It takes one argument, `closingPage`, which is a reference to the page that is closing.
-Once the `onClosing` handler has finished executing (returned), the WebPage object `closingPage` will become invalid.
+Once the `onClosing` handler has finished executing (returned), the `WebPage` object `closingPage` will become invalid.

 Example:
 ```js